-A Level Geography is an engaging and rewarding subject, providing students with a holistic appreciation and understanding of the processes shaping the world around them, while at the same time getting them to think critically about them.
-Divided into two sub-disciplines, human and physical geography, students will use various contemporary case studies, or real-life examples, to help bring geographical concepts to life, while encouraged to draw connections between human processes and the physical world, and vice versa.
+A Level Geography is an engaging and rewarding subject.
+It gives students a holistic understanding of the processes shaping the world around them, while at the same time encouraging them to think critically about those processes.
+The course is divided into two sub-disciplines — human and physical geography — and uses a wide range of contemporary case studies to bring geographical concepts to life, drawing connections between human processes and the physical world.

-Common themes studied in physical geography include the carbon/water cycle and how humans are impacting them; natural hazards, including earthquakes and volcanoes; and coastal landforms.
-Meanwhile, common areas studied in human geography include globalization; place-making and city planning; superpowers and global governance; and global migration.
-Thus, there is a wide array of subject areas within the course that will equip students with an understanding of their modern world and how to make it more sustainable or livable for future generations.
+Common topics in physical geography include the carbon and water cycles and humanity's effect on them; natural hazards such as earthquakes and volcanoes; and coastal landforms.
+Human geography typically covers globalisation, place-making and city planning, superpowers and global governance, and global migration.
+The breadth of the syllabus equips students with a strong understanding of the modern world, and how to make it more sustainable and liveable for future generations.

-The key difference between GCSE and A Level Geography is the independent, critical thinking that is encouraged.
-Instead of simply explaining geographical processes and outcomes, students are expected to question the significance of them or their relative success.
-For example, a possible GCSE essay question would be: "Explain factors contributing to increased globalization."
-Meanwhile, the equivalent question at A Level would be: "Evaluate the factors contributing to increased globalization."
-The word "evaluate" highlights an expectation that students should be able to prioritize different factors to argue which is the most important, in their opinions.
-While it can take some time to adjust to the demands of an A Level Geography essay, students can quickly grasp the structure required to do well in their exams.
+The key difference between Geography at GCSE and at A Level is the emphasis on independent, critical thinking.
+Rather than simply describing geographical processes and outcomes, A Level students are expected to question their significance and assess their relative success.
+For example, a typical GCSE essay question might ask students to "explain factors contributing to increased globalisation"; the equivalent at A Level would ask them to "evaluate" those factors.
+The shift to "evaluate" signals an expectation that students can rank and prioritise factors and argue, on their own terms, which is most important.
+The adjustment to A Level essays takes time, but most students settle into the required structure relatively quickly.

-A key component of most syllabuses is the coursework or NEA (Non-Exam Assessment).
-This is an exciting opportunity for students to investigate an area of geography they have studied that appeals most to them and apply it to a relevant case study, often with a personal connection to the student.
-The NEA is normally covered at the end of year 12, with students usually required to do some independent work for it during their summer holidays.
-Common examples of NEA topics include students investigating the success of regeneration (urban renewal) in an area close to them or the impact of coastal defenses on a beach in proximity to them.
-This work will help demonstrate to students that geographical processes really are affecting the world around them.
+A central component of most syllabuses is the coursework, or Non-Exam Assessment (NEA).
+This is a genuine opportunity for students to investigate an area of geography that interests them and apply it to a relevant case study, often one with personal connection.
+The NEA is normally undertaken at the end of Year 12, with independent work over the summer holidays.
+Common topics include the success of urban regeneration in an area near the student, or the impact of coastal defences on a nearby beach.
+The NEA tends to make clear, for the first time, just how directly geographical processes affect the world the student lives in.

-For further details on A Level Geography, prospective students should find out the exam board offered by their school and read through the corresponding syllabus.
+For further detail on A Level Geography, prospective students should identify the exam board offered by their school and read the corresponding syllabus.

 Edexcel